Bail hearing for Huawei CFO continues for third day in Vancouver court

 However, Justice William Ehrcke questioned whether Xiaozong Liu could provide a surety because he is on a six-month visitor’s visa to Canada, and the form to provide the financial guarantee says it must be provided by a resident of B.C.

-The U.S. wants Meng to face allegations of fraud related to the use of Huawei’s subsidiary Skycom to do business with Iranian telecommunications companies between 2009 and 2014.
+The U.S. wants Meng to face allegations of fraud as it says Huawei used unofficial subsidiary Skycom to do business with Iranian telecommunications companies between 2009 and 2014.

 The Canadian Press

-Note: Note to readers: This is a corrected story.
-An earlier version misstated the federal prosecutor’s name as John Gibb-Carley.